mfcats/SplineLib/README.md

 ## Installation

 A compiler with C++11 support is required to build the SplineLib.
-The SplineLib was successfully tested with gcc version 7.3.0.
+The SplineLib was tested with gcc version 7.3.0.

 First you have to clone the github repository to your local machine.